milhud/rl-shapley-fair-alloc/README.md

 ## 2. System Overview

-Our simulation is built from several interdependent modules.
+This simulation is built from several interdependent modules.
 Let’s walk through each, with extra focus on the learning components and fairness concepts.

 ### Learning Agents